Welcome to Phenix City, Alabama

 • Count, add and subtract whole numbers.

-• Comprehend oral instructions.
+• Comprehend verbal instructions.

 • Follow instructions and efficiently complete tasks.